 The corporate investors Frost solicited — like GE and Symantec — did not invest in the funds, but several invested in some of the companies.
 GE, for example, invested in Maana, PingThings, Predixion and Cirro.

 Frost acknowledged that he charged tens of thousands of dollars in incubator fees.
 He said that was because “we provided a lot of services of various kinds to the companies.”
-That included space, marketing, mentoring and other services.
-But the claim asserted that Frost kept charging these fees, even after companies had moved out of the physical location of the incubator.
+That included space, marketing and mentoring, among other services.

 Babur Ozden, CEO of Maana, was one who did not have a problem paying the fee, saying that the $40,000 incubator fee he was charged was a “mere fraction” of the actual worth of Frost’s services, according to the claim.
 Sundvold expressed incredulity at this, calling this positive assessment “incredible.”